Spencer Boldman: Early life and education

 Spencer Boldman was born on July 28, 1992, in Dallas, Texas to Laura (née Schaefer) and Michael Boldman.
 He graduated from Plano East Senior High School in Plano, Texas in June 2010.
 He is of German, English, Scottish, and Irish descent.

 Career

+He first met with the Disney network when he was 16.
+He filmed 3 pilot episodes for the network.
 Boldman's first major acting role was playing Adam, the eldest of the bionic teenagers, on the Disney XD series Lab Rats which premiered in 2012.
 The same year he had a role in the film 21 Jump Street.
 In 2013, he was cast in the Disney Channel Original Movie Zapped, opposite Zendaya.
 In 2015, Boldman was cast opposite Emily Ratajkowski in the romance film Cruise which is set during the 1980s; the film was released in 2018.
 In 2022, he was cast in the recurring role of Lance McCrae in the Hulu limited series Welcome to Chippendales, based on the story of Chippendales and its founder Steve Banerjee (played by Kumail Nanjiani).
+In 2026, Boldman also starred as James in the supernatural thriller You Can’t Leave, which he also executive produced.